Home

 Winter – September Your acceptance letter will say when your admission deposit is due

-Note: If one of the three options above is not available to you, please contact the Student Account’s Office, at accounts@ukings.ca, to inquire about alternate ways to pay your fee.
+Note: If this option is not available to you, please contact the Student Account’s Office, at accounts@ukings.ca, to inquire about alternate ways to pay your fee.

 Step 3: Activate your Net ID

-Your Net ID is your username that you will use to log in to King’s/Dalhousie online services.
+Your Net ID is your username that you will use to log in to King’s/Dalhousie online services and apply to residence.
 You can activate your Net ID using your King’s student number.

 To activate your Net ID: